Akshatt/movieTheaterChallenge/README.md

 6. The reservation requests are sequentially ordered.
 7. If the requested number of seats exceeds the vacant seats then, the reservation request cannot be processed.
 8. A reservation request can only be processed if the requested seats are more than 0.
+9. Better seats are preferred over consecutive seats for a group.

 ## **Algorithm**
 > FOR request : requests